peteruhnak/pharo-shell-proxy/README.md

 It contains a small Python server that executes (shell) commands via python's subprocess.
 Pharo communicates with the server through sockets, thus avoiding broken OSProcess/ProcessWrapper libraries.

-Created mainly to cooperate with git command, so not really tested (WorksForMe™).
+Created mainly to cooperate with git command, so not really tested (WorksForMe™), but it feels much, much faster than ProcessWrapper.

+Server's execution is logged in case something will fuck up.

 ## Example